nyjucu/Digit-Recognition/README.md

 # Digit-Recognition
 Simple digit recognition application using a Keras model and the MNIST dataset.

+## About The Project
+# Purpose
+The main purpose of this project is for the user to see the digit predicted by a neural network in real time.
+# Difficulty
+This project is meant for begginer AI/ML programmers that want to solve their first image classification problem.

 ## Built With
 Python language and Tensorflow framework